nitad54448/yappari-5-1/README.md

 This program can be used freely and distributed according to CC-BY-NC-ND 4.0.
 It was written in Labview 2023, National Instruments and it includes the JKI toolkits for Labview, © 2023, JKI and NI.
 All rights reserved.

-For (hopefully few) questions or comments:
+For questions or comments (please do not ask questions unless you have carefully read this document):

 __Nita DRAGOE__, Université Paris-Saclay, ICMMO/SP2M, 91400 Orsay, France

 </details>

 # Index